The five critical differences of ETL vs ELT:

 - ETL stands for Extract, Transform, and Load, while ELT stands for Extract, Load, and Transform.

-- In ETL data flows from the data source, to staging, to the data destination.
+- In ETL, data flow from the data source to staging to the data destination.

-- ELT lets the data destination do the transformation.
-No data staging is needed.
+- ELT lets the data destination do the transformation, eliminating the need for data staging.

 - ETL can help with data privacy and compliance, cleansing sensitive data before loading into the data destination, while ELT is simpler and for companies with minor data needs.

 How Xplenty Can Fuel Your Data Mining